Confused woman holding a phone with question marks, standing near the Eiffel Tower.

 Given these limitations, how can Duolingo and other language apps fit into your French learning journey?
 The key is to view these tools as complements rather than replacements for more structured learning methods.
 Duolingo can be a great way to supplement other forms of language learning, especially for beginners who are just starting out.
 It offers a fun and engaging way to build vocabulary, practice basic sentence structures, and get accustomed to seeing and hearing the language on a regular basis.

-However, to truly master French, especially at a level where you can live, work, or study in a French-speaking country, you’ll need to go beyond the app.
+To master French at a level where you can live, work, or study in a French-speaking country, you will need to go beyond the app.
 Consider adding the following to your learning plan:

 1. Private Lessons: Working with a qualified French teacher allows you to get personalized feedback on your pronunciation and grammar.
 A teacher can help you work through specific challenges and ensure that you’re on the right track.